How to Design a Small Bathroom

 Layouts for Small Narrow Bathrooms

-Narrow rectangular bathrooms can be tricky to design due to the limited width of the space.
+Narrow rectangular bathrooms can be a bit trickier to design due to the limited width of the space.
 However, these examples show you how to position fixtures in a functional way.

 Example Floorplan 3: Single Wall Layout